hulkholden/n64js/README.md

 # n64js

-n64js is am n64 emulator written in (mostly) pure ES6 JavaScript.
+n64js is an n64 emulator written in (mostly) pure ES6 JavaScript.
 It runs many roms at full framerate.

 ## Why?